sartography/spiff-example-cli/docs/examples.rst

 business tasks that reads Make a decision this is where the table is rooted and called on the BPMN side.

 .. image:: images/decision_table.png

+.. sidebar:: TODO

+   SpiffWorkflow still doesn't honor the hit policy, and it currently requires you to jump through some hoops if you want to use the FEEL expression language rather than python ( you can't just change the expression language)

 Now let's look at the DMN table: